askingtheology/owned_by_osmanli/pages/mydoc/mydoc_grislamicdilemma.md

 <br><br>
 <font color="blue">"The crux of the argument is this: The Qur’an affirms the inspiration, authority, and preservation of the New Testament Gospels; yet the Qur’an also contradicts the Gospels on major theological and historical points."
 Therefore, the Qur’an cannot be reliable.</font>
 ## Quran 29:46
 <font color="red">And do not argue with the People of the Scripture except in a way that is best, except for those who commit injustice among them, and say, "We believe in that which has been revealed to us and revealed to you.
-And our God and your God is one; and we are Muslims [in submission] to Him."</font>
+And our God and your God is one; and we are Muslims [in submission] to Him."(Quran 29:46)</font>
 ### Allah and the Trinity are One God?
 **From the Gospel-Centered-Discipleship website:**
 <br>
 <font color="blue"> "From this verse we can see that Muslims are taught that their god and the God of the “people of the scripture” (Jews and Christians) are one and the same.
 However, as I’ve shown in my previous article, Muslims do not believe in the same God that Christians worship.
 Islam denies the very nature of God as a Trinity.
 The Quran more specifically denies the deity of Jesus in Surah 5:116."</font>
 <br><br>
-This first statement has been responded to bellow.
+This first statement has been responded to below.
 I used a box because some people are not interested in the context behind the accusation, but rather the main point and the proper response.
 <html lang="en">
   <head>
     <meta charset="UTF-8" />